The images in this article were taken pre-COVID-19.

 7) Remember to be flexible

-Inevitably, you will have goals and expectations for the project you are joining, but each day will be its own experience.
-Some days will present you with experiences and conversations that far exceed anything you could have expected.
+You’ll have set your goals and expectations for the project you are joining, but each day will be its own experience.

 8) Take care of yourself